-8 Dissemination of the results 49 Dissemination plan Treatment of confidential data Anr nex 1.
-CNAE-2009 activities included in the scope of the survey 52 Anr nex 3.
-Trade Sector: Sectors used for sample design as of the SBS-2016 68 Anr nex 4.
+7.3 Information processing for the Statistical Enterprise 54 7.3.
+1Aggregation of the Legal Units that make up the sample Statistical Enterprises and study of the Legal Unit typology combinations 54 7.3.
+2Consolidation 55 8 Dissemination of the results 61 8.1 Dissemination plan 61 8.2 Treatment of confidential data 63 Annex 1.
+CNAE-2009 activities included in the scope of the survey 65 Annex 2.
+Industrial Sector.
+Sectors used for sample design as of the SBS-2016 79 Annex 3.
+Trade Sector: Sectors used for sample design as of the SBS-2016 82 Annex 4.
 Services sector.
-Sectors used for sample design as of the SBS-2016 69
+Sectors used for sample design as of the SBS-2016 83

-I Introduction
+Introduction

-The National Statistics Institute annually prepares, for the Industry, Commerce and Non-Financial Services sectors, the structural statistics of enterprises, statistics governed by Regulation 295/2008 of the Parliament and the Council of the European Union whose objective is to provide information on the main structural and economic characteristics of the enterprises, in the different sectors studied, through a wide range of variables relating to the personnel employed, turnover and other incomes, purchases and consumption, personnel expenditure, tax and investment.
+The National Statistics Institute annually prepares, for the Industry, Commerce and Non-Financial Services sectors, the Structural Business Statistics whose objective is to provide information on the main structural and economic characteristics of the enterprises, in the different sectors studied, through a wide range of variables relating to the personnel employed, turnover and other incomes, purchases and consumption, personnel expenditure, tax and investment.